-- Cautious induction with methadone - Culturally safe treatment services for Māori and Aboriginal and Torres Strait Islander peoples - Microinductions from full opioid agonists onto buprenorphine - Monitoring treatment including treatment outcome measures, urine toxicology, liaison with pharmacy, hospital presentations - Other approaches with buprenorphine; rapid induction while avoiding precipitated withdrawal - Take home naloxone discussion - Therapeutic implications for other special populations such as prisoners, rural and remote, adolescents, pregnant, prisoners, and LGBTQIA+ peoples - Treatment with long-acting buprenorphine injection

-POST THERAPY
+- Cautious induction with methadone

+- Culturally safe treatment services for Aboriginal and Torres Strait Islander people and Māori

+- Microinductions from full opioid agonists onto BUP

+- Monitoring treatment, including:

+- " hospital presentations

+- " liaison with pharmacy

+- " treatment outcome measures

+- " urine toxicology

+- Other approaches with BUP; rapid induction while avoiding precipitated withdrawal

+- Take home naloxone discussion

+- Therapeutic implications for other special populations, such as:

+- " adolescents

+- " LGBTQIA+ peoples

+- " pregnant people

+- " prisoners

+- " rural and remote

+- Treatment with long-acting BUP injection

+POST-THERAPY

-Advanced Trainees will know how to monitor and manage patients post therapy.
+Advanced Trainees will know how to monitor and manage patients post-therapy.

-- Long term trajectories of patients who have engaged in opioid agonist treatment and relapse risk - Optimising transitions between specialist services and primary care or custodial services - Planned cessation of OAT - Unplanned cessation of treatment
+- Long-term trajectories of patients who have engaged in OAT, and relapse risk - Optimising transitions between specialist services and primary care or custodial services - Planned cessation of OAT - Unplanned cessation of treatment

-Advanced Trainees will identify important specialtyspecific issues and the impact of these on diagnosis, management, and outcomes.
+Advanced Trainees will identify important specialty-specific issues and the impact of these on diagnosis, management, and outcomes.

-- Designing and operating services and service systems to meet the needs of Māori and Aboriginal and Torres Strait Islander peoples - Differentiate between physiological opioid and sedative/hypnotic dependence and opioid use disorder and sedative/hypnotic use disorder - Ensuring hospitals have guidelines for ongoing management of opioid against treatment (OAT) for admitted patients - Ensuring transitions are as smooth as possible between services including specialist services - primary care - custodial services - High priority patients for opioid agonist treatment - Legal aspects of opioid prescribing in relevant jurisdictions and administrative requirements - Management of benzodiazepine withdrawal - Managing patients with chronic pain and opioid dependence, and advising other prescribers regarding de-prescribing, formal OAT and the various risks - Medications in stimulant use disorder - Naltrexone, disulfiram and acamprosate (Australia only) - Newer medications in addiction medicine-gabapentin, topiramate, baclofen - Ongoing advocacy and actual supporting structures for OAT in primary care
+- Designing and operating services and service systems to meet the needs of Aboriginal and Torres Strait Islander people and Māori - Differentiating between physiological opioid and sedative / hypnotic dependence and opioid use disorder and sedative / hypnotic use disorder - Ensuring hospitals have guidelines for ongoing management of OAT for admitted patients - Ensuring transitions are as smooth as possible between services, including specialist services, primary care, and custodial services

+- High-priority patients for OAT - Legal aspects of opioid prescribing in relevant jurisdictions and administrative requirements - Management of benzodiazepine withdrawal - Managing patients with chronic pain and opioid dependence, and advising other prescribers regarding de-prescribing, formal OAT, and the various risks - Medications in stimulant use disorder - Naltrexone, disulfiram, and acamprosate (Australia only) for alcohol relapsed prevention - Newer medications in addiction medicine, such as baclofen, gabapentin, and topiramate - Ongoing advocacy and actual supporting structures for OAT in primary care

-Knowledge guide 5 - assessment and management of behavioural addictions
+Knowledge guide 6 - Assessment and management of behavioural addictions